NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 Harnessing NEURO [WAVES] Energy ❤️ Use for free waves trading and transaction fees

-- UPDATE - WAVES token has been ported to Ethereum [ETH] #unspoppable
+- UPDATE - WAVES token has been ported to Ethereum [ETH] #unspoppable - neuromaster.crypto

 ***
 NOTE: We are behind with Faucet Payments.
 Please check again in 48hrs processing 2000 200 and 10 NXR Token Claims.